-- 4.28.
-Research Cost: Research cost is the cost of original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge and understanding. - 4.29.
+Research Cost: Research cost is the cost of original and planned investigation undertaken with the prospect of gaining new scientific or technical knowledge and understanding.

 Selling Overheads: Selling overheads are the expenses related to sale of products or services and include all indirect expenses incurred in selling the products or services.
 Selling overheads are also known as selling costs.

-4.30.
 Semi Variable Costs: Semi Variable Costs are the costs that contain both fixed and variable elements.
 They partly change with the change in the level of activity.

-4.31.
-Support-Service Cost Centre: The cost centre which primarily provides auxiliary services across the entity.
+Support-Service Cost Centre: The cost center which primarily provides auxiliary services across the entity.

-The cost centre which provides services to production, operation or other service cost centre but not directly engaged in manufacturing process or operation or in rendering a service is a support-service cost centre.
-A support-service cost centre renders services to other cost centre's/ other units and in some cases to outside parties.
+These cost center provides services to production, operation or other service cost center but not directly engaged in manufacturing process or operation or in rendering a service is a support-service cost center.
+A support-service cost center renders services to other cost center's/ other units and in some cases to outside parties.